 If you’ve never been to Venice before, it’s hard to see from photos but it is an absolute maze of winding roads and cobblestone streets that randomly seem to end without any warning.
 I guess I can’t blame them.
 It’s not as if the city had intentions of accommodating hoards of tourists in the future.
 We were there in May and the weather was quite perfect, much different from Lake Garda that we had just come from.

 We stayed at a building dating back hundreds of years that used to be a palace.
-It was a home turned into a bed and breakfast and was run by a very sweet old lady.
+It was a home turned into a bed and breakfast and was run by a very sweet lady.
 My sister and I had a room and bathroom to ourselves and it was overall quite lovely.
 The lady told us a lot about the place and the area as well.
-While the breakfast wasn’t anything to brag about, she made homemade bread for us in the morning and we had lots of fresh fruit available whenever we wanted (that was the entire breakfast though!).
-Also, she made coffee in an old fashioned Italian coffee maker on the stove.
-That was really delicious.
-I’m a bit of a self-declared coffee snob and her rendition hit the spot every morning.

-Tip: To avoid the large crowds, I would recommend visiting in the off-season, which is fall/winter/early spring time (except for carnival, of course, but that would be a fun party to see!).
+Tip: To avoid the large crowds, I would recommend visiting in the off-season, between fall and early spring time (except for carnival, of course, unless that’s your goal!).

-I felt like during midday we found ourselves navigating through the crowds and not really being able to enjoy much.
+During midday we found ourselves navigating through the crowds and not really being able to enjoy much.
 It was more like we were trying to find a spot that wasn’t so cramped.
-At night the streets open up and walking around Venice at night is pretty cool.
+At night the streets open up and walking around Venice at night has a completely different feel.
 Many of the streets aren’t very well lit so a phone with flashlight capabilities is helpful if you find yourself out late!

 Below: All these VHS tapes were just sitting, unaccompanied, along this ledge and all over the trash can.